nicoglennon/felist/README.md

-# Felix
+# Felist
-Find felix on heroku [here](https://felixlist.herokuapp.com).
+Find Felist on Heroku [here](https://felist.herokuapp.com).

-I built felix to finally have a simple, interactive todolist that is not a complete overkill.
+I built Felist to finally have a simple, interactive organizer that was not a complete overkill.
 Hope you find it easy and useful too.

 Backlog as of Apr 1, 2018:
 - drag-and-drop to move items around the same list / to other lists.